The 32D 'Red Arrow' Veteran Association

 slipped a bit of chocolate to a roly-poly German youngster, or passed a

-neighborly “Guten Abend” to
+neighborly “Guten Abend” to the motherly German

-anti-fraternization order made for a lot of homesickness.
-We all wanted to go
+made for a lot of homesickness.
+We all wanted to go home; wanted that trip

-home; wanted that trip across the ocean more than we wanted anything else; but
+across the ocean more than we wanted anything else; but the general sentiment

-homesick comrades, which ran about as follows:
+ran about as follows:

 “I sure want to go home, but let me tell you